MattBixley/eri-support-docs/docs/Getting_Started/Coldfront/How_do_I_request_resources.md

 A project entity in ColdFront is not the same as a storage project or storage dataset.

-See How to connect to ColdFront to connect and log in to ColdFront.
-Users have to be assigned a suitable role:ColdFront roles - PI or Project Owner and eResearch Infrastructure Implementation Frequently Asked Questions for a definition of Project and Dataset.
+See [Accessing Coldfront](Accessing_Coldfront.md) to connect and log in to ColdFront.
+Users have to be assigned a suitable role: ColdFront roles - PI or Project Owner.

 ## Instructions